hantsy/jakartaee11-sandbox/docs/jpa.md

 mvn clean verify -Parq-managed-glassfish
 ```

+## Summary

-In summary, Jakarta Persistence 3.2 introduces a range of enhancements, such as improved JPQL syntax, additional SQL functions, modernized support for Java Date and Time types, streamlined configuration options, and deeper integration with Jakarta EE and CDI.
+In summary, Jakarta Persistence 3.2 introduces a range of enhancements, such as improved JPQL syntax, backported SQL functions, modernized support for Java Date and Time types, streamlined configuration options, and deeper integration with Jakarta EE and CDI.
 For comprehensive details, see the [Jakarta Persistence 3.2 specification](https://jakarta.ee/specifications/persistence/3.2/).